strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 ----

-## How to set-up and use multiple RawAccel profiles
+## How to set up and use multiple RawAccel profiles

 You can manually place your RawAccel `settings.json` files into the `profiles` folder, each with unique filenames.
 These unique filenames